 Additional statistical information on a consolidated basis is set forth below.
 Certain reclassifications have been made to prior periods' financial information to conform to the current year's presentation.

-Remaining Maturity and Average Yield of Securities Held to Maturity and Available for Sale т.
-24 201 • Decem her 41 -20 F 7.
+Remaining Maturity and Average Yield of Securities Held to Maturity and Available for Sale

 (Yield calculated on amortized cost and presented on a taxable equivalent basis giving effect to the applicable federal and state tax rates)